P07A/Drop-The-Piece/README.md

 All you have to do to play the game is COLLECT THE RAINDROPS WITH THE BUCKET and PLAY MUSIC WITH THEM!

-If you just watch how it works go to the link below: https://youtube.com/shorts/BBO9mdE7QR8?feature=share
+If you just watch how it works go to the link: https://youtube.com/shorts/BBO9mdE7QR8?feature=share